yar904/rork-kurdish-cuisine-cashier-system/README.md

 If you are new to coding and unsure which editor to use, we recommend Cursor.
 If you're familiar with terminals, try Claude Code.

-The only requirement is having Node.js & Bun installed - [install Node.js with nvm](https://github.com/nvm-sh/nvm) and [install Bun](https://bun.sh/docs/installation)
+The only requirement is having Node.js installed - [install Node.js with nvm](https://github.com/nvm-sh/nvm)

 Follow these steps: